 - Start at home, in the small things.
 Be faithful in a few things.
-“Well done, thou good and faithful servant: thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord” (Matthew 25:21, NIV).
-How faithful are you in house cleaning, laundry, parenting, keeping promises to others, managing your time, reading your Bible daily?
+“Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
+Enter into the joy of your lord” (Matthew 25:21, NIV).
+How faithful are you in house cleaning, laundry, parenting, keeping promises to others, managing your time, and reading your Bible daily?

 - Discipline yourself.
 Excellence starts in the details, but sometimes the details get overwhelming.
 Make a to-do list, and discipline yourself to cross off items as you do them.
 Don’t allow procrastination in yourself.
 (One friend shared that she takes her to-do list to God in prayer each morning, asking Him what He wants from her time.
 Then she makes sure to be obedient, since her “marching orders” are from the King of Kings!)

 - Evaluate regularly.
 The Bible says that we are to know the condition of our flocks (Proverbs 27:23).
+At the end of a day, do you take time to go over what has been done (in your homemaking, homeschooling, or business), to be sure it’s up to the quality you intended?
 Do you allow time in your schedule periodically for getting away and prayerfully evaluating your work?

 - Know your limits.
 Do you know when to stop working?
 Don’t take on more than you can really do well.
-I like the law in God’s Word about putting a balcony around your rooftop so that others won’t accidentally fall off.
+I like the command in the Torah about putting a balcony around your rooftop so that others won’t accidentally fall off (Deuteronomy 22:8).
 Our time and energy need a balcony, a boundary, as well.
 Why?
 For our own good?
 Not entirely.
 When you do too much, you harm others by your broken promises.
 You could cause hurt to someone else, and now your lack of discipline has overflown into hurt to others.